Last Updated on February 1, 2026 by Emily Hopkins

 Panama

 Like its neighbor Costa Rica, Panama is another good alternative for the Brits who want to retire in South America.
-The country’s appeal as a retirement haven is attributed to several factors catering to retirees’ preferences and needs.
+Several factors make the country appealing as a retirement haven, catering to retirees’ preferences and needs.

 First and foremost, the Pensionado Program.
 Panama offers a special visa program called the “Pensionado” program, which provides various benefits to retirees.